Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions

 \subsection{Parameterized Local Reward Functions}

 The reward function in fMDPs maps from the (joint) state to the reward of the state.
-For evaluating the reward function, we thus have to construct the joint state and cannot exploit the factorization, breaking our aim of efficient representation.
-To further use our efficient representation, we introduce a decomposable reward function: We assume that the reward function is factored as $R = \sum_i R_i$, with local reward functions $R_i$ with scope restricted to a subset of the state variables.
-As we have indistinguishable state variables, we reduce redundant computations by using representatives in the reward functions analogue to a parfactor, but using a sum instead of a product:
+For evaluating the reward function, we thus have to construct the joint state and cannot exploit the factorization, breaking our aim of compact representation.
+To further use our compact representation, we introduce a decomposable reward function: For simplicity, we assume that the reward function is factored as $R = \sum_i R_i$, with local reward functions $R_i$ with scope restricted to a subset of the state variables.
+Other operations are possible too, as long as they have a hyperoperation, as already mentioned.
+As we have indistinguishable state variables, we reduce redundant computations by using representatives in the reward functions analogously to a parfactor, but using a sum instead of a product: